-Paul says: “ The hardest part of what we do as caregivers reflects exactly the lack of true values of today’s society.
+Paul says: “ The hardest part of what we do as caregivers reflect exactly the lack of true values of today’s society.
 I’ll give you an example that anyone can understand:

 When I do my rounds to refill feral cat colony feeding stations with food and water, I have to ‘work undercover’.
 Not just because people would think I’m crazy or to avoid getting insulted ( I’m used to it by now!) but most of all, to be private and protective of the cats I care for.
 If feeding stations are spotted, they can become an easy target for mean people who would disrespectfully destroy everything by throwing away their food and water.

 In that same area where I’m being ‘harrased’ for helping homeless animals, there’s is a factory well know for their ‘fishy business’ that produces tons of waste, litters the pavement and pollutes the environment; in spite of it all, the owner and his workers are admired and respected people.
 In fact, in the neighbourhood people think of them as role models, due to their financial status and what they represent.